Rad-Sashimi-Games/fish-head-games-website-pages/about.md

 **Osaze (Oz)** works on the main gameplay systems and brings several mechanics together through Unity to help realize the ultimate execution of the game.

+**Noah (Trout In The Machine)** creates well crafted gameplay mechanics to ensure the quality and consistency of fish movements, behaviors, and interactions.

 # Team

 - Adrian Smith (Lost Beach Boy)
 - Ashley (Pixel Tiger)
 - Osaze Shears (Oz)
+- Char